8 MONTHLY SCREENINGS | TOWN HALL THEATER, MIDDLEBURY

 All eight films in the MNFF Selects series will screen at Town Hall Theater in Middlebury.
 A Selects Series Pass – highly recommended – is available for $105 and makes a great holiday gift!
-The Series Pass goes on sale September 16 at Town Hall Theater.
-Purchase passes on the THT website, by phone at 802-382-9222, or in the THT box office in the Jackson Gallery on the lower level.
+Purchase passes through Town Hall Theater online, by phone at 802-382-9222 and in the box office (Mon-Sat noon-5pm).